 The WRSCUR instruction is for changing the values of Security Register Bits.
-Unlike write status register, the WREN instruction is not required before sending WRSCUR instruction.
-The WRSCUR instruction may change the values of bit1 (LDSO bit) for customer to lock-down the 512-bit Secured OTP area.
+The WREN instruction is not required before sending WRSCUR instruction.
+The WRSCUR instruction may change the values of bit1 (LDSO bit) for customer to lock-down the 4K-bit Secured OTP area.
 Once the LDSO bit is set to "1", the Secured OTP area cannot be updated any more.

-The sequence of issuing WRSCUR instruction is :CS# goes low→ sending WRSCUR instruction→CS# goes high.
+The sequence of issuing WRSCUR instruction is :CS# goes low $\rightarrow$ sending WRSCUR instruction $\rightarrow$ CS# goes high.